Liz Truss defeats Rishi Sunak to become new British Prime Minister

-UK Foreign Secretary Liz Truss has become the new British Prime Minister.
-She will succeed ousted PM Boris Johnson.
-Truss defeated her rival Indian-origin chancellor Rishi Sunak.
+UK Foreign Secretary Liz Truss on Monday defeated Indian-origin chancellor Rishi Sunak to become the new British Prime Minister.
+She will succeed Boris Johnson, who resigned as Prime Minister in July this year following a series of controversies.

+After being named as the next PM, Truss said she will deliver a bold plan to cut taxes and grow the economy.

 Sunak was a clear frontrunner throughout in the race to succeed Johnson, who was unceremoniously ousted from the 10 Downing Street - the official residence of Prime Minister.
 However, Truss was expected to trump Sunak to win the prime ministerial race.